How Spurious Features Are Memorized: Precise Analysis for Random and NTK Features: Main result for random features

+which quantifies the memorization of spurious features in terms of the generalization error and the constant $\gamma_{\textup{RF}}$.}

-All these effects are clearly displayed in Figure \ref{fig:rf} for binary classification tasks involving synthetic (first two plots) and standard (last two plots) datasets.
-Specifically, as the number of samples $N$ increases, the test accuracy increases and, correspondingly, the effect of the reconstruction attack decreases.
-Furthermore, for the synthetic dataset, while the test accuracy does not appear to depend on $\alpha$ and on the activation function, the success of the attack increases with $\alpha$ and by taking an activation function with dominant low-order Hermite coefficients, as predicted by \eqref{eq:LBRF}.
+These effects are clearly displayed in Figure \ref{fig:rf} for binary classification on synthetic (first two plots) and image (last two plots) datasets.
+Specifically, as the number of samples $N$ increases, the test accuracy increases and the spurious accuracy (obtained by querying the trained model with the spurious sample $f(z_i^s, \theta^*)$) decreases.
+Furthermore, for the synthetic dataset, while the test accuracy does not depend on $\alpha$ or the activation function, the spurious accuracy increases with $\alpha$ and by taking an activation function with dominant low-order Hermite coefficients, as predicted by \eqref{eq:LBRF}.
+For an additional experiment highlighting the dependence on $\alpha$, we refer the reader to Figure \ref{fig:varying_alpha} in Appendix \ref{app:exp}.